x186k/whip-whap-js/README.md

 It's similar to WHIP, but intended for receiving audio/video from WebRTC servers.
 See the example below.

-## LICENSE
+## LICENSE AND PULL REQUEST TERMS
 - MIT license
 - Not part of license, but note regarding pull requests and submissions:
-- You agree to the terms in file dco.txt, if you submit a pull request to the project.
+- You agree any submissions or pull requests to this project are granted under the terms of the MIT open source license.

 ## WHIP Example